The word omnivore is based on the Latin word “omni,” which means, “all,” or “everything.”

 Omnivores do not spend energy hunting specific prey, but instead take advantage of the seasonal food available.
 It allows for more generalized, opportunistic feeding.

-The Benefits of being an Omnivore
+The Benefits of Being an Omnivore

-Being an omnivore has several advantages over being a carnivore, herbivore.
+Being an omnivore has several advantages over being a carnivore, or herbivore.
 Omnivores’ flexible foraging and dietary adaptations provide distinct evolutionary advantages.

 Omnivore Flexible Diet